joseasoler/tradergen/README.md

 * Each orbital trader type has an expanded pool of random name rules which produces better fitting results.

-All vanilla orbital traders (and several modded ones) have some changes to their base stock aiming for increasing their variety and improving compatibility with mods.
+* All vanilla orbital traders (and several modded ones) have some changes to their base stock aiming for increasing their variety and improving compatibility with mods.

 ## Give me the details!

 ### Specializations

 **Bionics:** Adds prostheses between the industrial and ultratech technology levels.
 May rarely have a single archotech bionic in stock.
+Present in Combat, Exotic, Slaver and Imperial(requires Royalty) orbital traders.

+**Cannibal:** Adds resources from morally questionable origins to the trader stock.
+Present in Combat and Slaver orbital traders.

 ### Orbital trader changes